silv3rr/docker-glftpd/docs/Customization.md

 - Full: `docker run ghcr.io/silv3rr/docker-glftpd:full`
 - WebUI: `docker run ghcr.io/silv3rr/docker-glftpd-web`

+Notes:

-Also, you don't have to use any of the included scripts and stuff, the images work fine on their own too (bind mount your config files).
+- you don't have to use any of the included scripts and stuff, the images work fine on their own too (bind mount your config files).

-Note: some changes may first require either switching to the 'full' image, a local image build or need a container restart to activate.
+- some changes may first require either switching to the 'full' image, a local image build or need a container restart to activate.

-To build your own local images, check [docs/Build.md](docs/Build.md)
+- To build your own local images, check [docs/Build.md](docs/Build.md)

 ## glftpd